Allan-Drip/Allan-Drip/README.md

-<h1 align="center">Warmly welcome 👋</h1>
+<h1 align="center">'Warmly welcome' 👋</h1>

-Hi, my name is Allan Gadelha.
+- 😄 About me: **Hello, my name is Allan Gadelha.
+I'm 17 years old.
 I'm from Caucaia (Ceará).
-I am a student at the Federal Institute of Ceará where I take the computer technician course
+I'm a student at the Federal Institute of Ceará where I take the technical course in informatics where I'm currently (2023-1) in the 3rd period.
+I'm what we can call a computer and artificial intelligence enthusiast and simply passionate about photography.**

 <div align="center">
 </a